scarimp/lora_roma/README.md

 News on IOT and ML with Allan and Anders.
 To contribute to this document , for now send comments to f.luzio@converge.it

 #### october:2018
-For the next meeting , i upload a serie of files (codumentation and programs in python) about the sensor **BOSCH_BME680**.
+For the next meeting , i upload a serie of files (documentation and programs in python) about the sensor **BOSCH_BME680**.
 I think this example is a good strat point about raspberry , python , whether station and transitting data to the cloud(Corlysis).
 A presto

 #### JULY:2018